CoreumFoundation/coreum/x/dex/spec/README.md

 - require some minimal amounts in the order (like `100`) to guarantee that the price is missed by `1%` in the worst case
 - put an additional fee on the order execution going to the order A creator to compensate, and at the same time discourage the order B creator from placing it

+## To be added

+- Good Till Time orders
+- Immediate or Cancel orders
+- Fill or Kill orders